 This swap is intended for trucks with stock or mild power upgrades, not for high horsepower.
-It is for the guy that won't ever buy a new truck and likes the dependable 12 valve, or has a nice newer 5.9 but hates the 4 speed auto.
-If you are this kind of person and have a 89-07 5.9 Dodge Cummins pickup, consider swapping in a 68RFE transmission.
+Aftermarket performance parts that have been in development for this trans for quite a while may change that, but still, it is really only intended for the owner that doesn't need big horsepower and won't ever buy a new truck.
+This type of owner likes the dependable 12 valve, or has a nice newer 5.9 but hates the 4 speed auto.
+If you are this kind of person and have a 5.9 Dodge Cummins pickup, consider swapping in a 68RFE transmission.
 Even though it is similar to the lighter duty 5/45RFEs it was made for the 6.7 Cummins diesel with 6 pinion planetaries and no band type clutches are used.
 The gear ratios are awesome for a light duty Cummins work or play truck, and since you can use a factory style flex plate and adapter there are no worries about issues caused by flex plates that don't flex, buying and wiring up different starters, or parts not made to proper specs.
-Not having to buy expensive aftermarket adapter parts (12 valve engines do require a spacer), different transfer cases, or driveshaft services enables the swap to be done on a reasonable budget.
+Not having to buy expensive aftermarket adapter parts (12 valve engines do require a simple spacer), different transfer cases, or driveshaft services enables the swap to be done on a reasonable budget.

 The 68RFE is actually the same length as a 47 or 48RE, only the minimal difference in the factory adapter is the difference, so the stock driveshaft length works fine.
 If your truck is a 97 and older 4-wheel drive, a '99 and newer floor mounted transfer case shifter is the best way to go so mounting the older style shifter is not an issue.
 The input gear for your current transfer case will need changed, unless you have a 5-speed manual now- but they are reasonable and not terribly difficult to change.
 '93 and older t-cases won't accept the different input, a Chevy 241 passenger side drop case is an alternative.
 The mechanical shift linkage can even be used- I can provide a link to make it work.